 - Allows for the promotion of inappropriate or unauthorised material

-- Minimise the amount of combustible display material in corridors and circulation spaces
+- Combustible display material in corridors and circulation spaces

 Only University staff, students and official University personnel may display posters on University property or distribute promotional material on campus.
 Any organisation that does not fall into these categories must receive prior authorisation from the University.